KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CalendarExtMinimonth by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExtMinimonth)